nasa-jpl/rosa/README.md

 For detailed information on configuring the LLM, please refer to our [Model Configuration Wiki page](https://github.com/nasa-jpl/rosa/wiki/Model-Configuration).

+## Adapting ROSA for Your Robot 🔧

+ROSA is designed to be easily adaptable to different robots and environments.
+You can create custom agents by either inheriting from the `ROSA` class or creating a new instance with custom parameters.

+For detailed information on creating custom agents, adding tools, and customizing prompts, please refer to our [Custom Agents Wiki page](https://github.com/nasa-jpl/rosa/wiki/Custom-Agents).

 ## TurtleSim Demo 🐢

 We have included a demo that uses ROSA to control the TurtleSim robot in simulation.
 To run the demo, you will need to have Docker installed on your machine. 🐳